aluxnimm/outlookcaldavsynchronizer/README.md

 - **Copy selected profile** copies the current profile to a new one
 - **Move selected profile up** change ordering in the tree view
 - **Move selected profile down** change ordering in the tree view
+- **Open data directory of selected profile** Show directory with cached relations file in explorer for debugging

 When adding a new profile you can choose between a generic CalDAV/CardDAV, a google profile to simplify the google profile creation and predefined CalDAV/CardDAV profiles for SOGo, Fruux, Posteo, Yandex, GMX, Sarenet and Landmarks where the DAV Url for autodiscovery is already entered.